DhruvSrikanth/DhruvSrikanth/README.md

         I like to apply my research to healthcare, climate, industrial, and scientific problems.
 I am interested in AI and research at companies that take a practical engineering approach to innovation and impact.
     </p>
     <p style="font-size: 16px;">
-        Outside of research I enjoy being outdoors and playing sports like tennis, golf and football.
+        Outside of research I enjoy being spending time outdoors by hiking, surfing and playing golf.
     </p>
     <p style="text-align: center;">
         <a href="mailto:dhruvsrikanth@uchicago.edu">